system-transparency/stfe/doc/design.md

 history.

 #### Summary
-The log is sharded and will shutdown at a predefined time.
+The log is sharded and will shut down at a predefined time.
 The log can shut down _safely_ because end-user verification is not interactive.
 The difficulty of bypassing public logging is based on the difficulty of controlling a threshold of independent witnesses.
 Witnesses cosign tree heads to make them